Site-Store-Pro/laravel-ecommerce/README.md

 | **Password** | `SampleUser12345#` |

 > [!WARNING]
 > Change the default admin password immediately after your first login, especially before deploying to any publicly accessible environment.
-Navigate to **Admin → Users** to update the admin account to a secure password.
+To change the temporary password: Click on Top Right Green Dot (Next To Light/Dark Mode Icon), then click on 'My Profile' to set a secure password.

 ---